cucapra/cslrg/src/index.md

 layout: layout.html
 order: 0
 ---
-# Machine Learning Hardware Reading Group
+# Computer Architecture Reading Group

 For announcements, subscribe to the mailing list by sending a message to <cslrg-l-request@cornell.edu>.
 Papers and comments are stored on [the COECIS internal GitHub instance](https://github.coecis.cornell.edu/csl/mlhwrg).